andrewjahn/AndysBrainBook/docs/ASL/fASL_03_Task.rst

 Next Steps
 **********

 In the task you will be analyzing, the subjects did both the 1-back and 4-back tasks.
-We will use ASL to compare differences in cerebral blood flow between the tasks.
-Click on the ``Next`` button to learn more about ASL, and how we will set up the analysis with fASL.
+We will use ASL to compare differences in cerebral blood flow between them.
+Click on the ``Next`` button to learn how to set up the analysis with fASL.